Social Recruiting for Small Businesses: An Ultimate Guide

 Keep an open mind when it comes to using social media for recruitment.
 There is no one right way to do things, so be flexible and experiment with different methods and platforms if you aren’t seeing the results you want.
 Additionally, be careful not to overuse social media for recruitment purposes as you don’t want your followers to become overwhelmed by notifications or messages.

-If you are interested in creating a viral buzz about your organization to attract talent, then it’s important to understand which hashtags to use to increase traffic.
-A hashtag is a word or phrase preceded by a hash sign (#) and used on social media websites and applications to identify messages on a specific topic.
+If you are interested in creating a viral buzz about your organization to attract talent, it’s important to understand which hashtags to use to increase traffic.
+As we mentioned earlier, hashtags are keywords or phrases that help categorize your content for social media users.
 When you use a hashtag, the platform aggregates all social media content with the same hashtag, so it’s easy to find content in one place.

 Twitter is well-known for the use of hashtags, but most other social networks use them as well.
 By using hashtags before keywords, candidates will be able to find content about your company, even perhaps without looking for it directly.
 Many job seekers follow hashtags such as #resume, #jobopening, and #HR.
 Be sure to use relevant hashtags and even hashtag specific positions (i.e., #SoftwareEngineer) to attract a more curated audience.